Uvita Central Pacific Coast, Costa Rica Travel Guide

 Uvita is generally safe for tourists; violent crime is uncommon.
 However, petty crime, especially opportunistic theft, can occur.
 Exercise common sense.

-Comprehensive travel insurance is highly recommended.
+We strongly suggest comprehensive travel insurance.
 It should cover unexpected medical needs, trip disruptions, and personal belongings.

 Including hospital stays, doctor visits, and prescription medications.
 Emergency Evacuation (SafetyWing).